 - 100-Negligible government interference. - 90-Minimal government interference.
-Regulation of financial institutions is minimal but may extend beyond enforcing contractual obligations and preventing fraud. - 80-Nominal government interference.
+Regulation of financial institutions is minimal but may extend beyond enforcing contractual obligations and preventing fraud.

+- 80-Nominal government interference.
 Government ownership of financial institutions is a small share of overall sector assets.
 Financial institutions face almost no restrictions on their ability to offer financial services. - 70-Limited government interference.
 Credit allocation is influenced by the government, and private allocation of credit faces almost no restrictions.
 Government ownership of financial institutions is sizeable.
-Foreign financial institutions are subject to few restrictions. - 60-Significant government interference.
-The central bank is not fully independent, and its supervision and regulation of financial institutions are somewhat burdensome.
-The government exercises active ownership and control of financial institutions with a significant share of overall sector assets.
+Foreign financial institutions are subject to few restrictions. - 60-Moderate government interference.
+Banking and financial regulations are somewhat burdensome.
+The government exercises ownership and control of financial institutions with a significant share of overall sector assets.
 The ability of financial institutions to offer financial services is subject to some restrictions. - 50-Considerable government interference.
 Credit allocation is significantly influenced by the government, and private allocation of credit faces significant barriers.
 The ability of financial institutions to offer financial services is subject to significant restrictions.
 Foreign financial institutions are subject to some restrictions. - 40-Strong government interference.
 The central bank is subject to government influence, its supervision of financial institutions is heavy-handed, and its ability to enforce contracts and prevent fraud is weak.
 The government exercises active ownership and control of financial institutions with a large minority share of overall sector assets. - 30-Extensive government interference.
 Credit allocation is extensively influenced by the government.
 The government owns or controls a majority of financial institutions or is in a dominant position.
 Financial institutions are heavily restricted, and bank formation faces significant barriers.
 Foreign financial institutions are subject to significant restrictions. - 20-Heavy government interference.
 The central bank is not independent, and its supervision of financial institutions is repressive.
 Foreign financial institutions are discouraged or highly constrained. - 10-Near repressive.
 Credit allocation is controlled by the government.
 Bank formation is restricted.
 Foreign financial institutions are prohibited. - O-Repressive.
 Supervision and regulation are designed to prevent private financial institutions.
 Private financial institutions are nonexistent.

 Sources.
-Unless otherwise noted, the Index relies on the following sources for data on banking and finance, in order of priority: Economist Intelligence Unit, Country Commerce and Industry Report Financial Services, 2010-2013; International Monetary Fund, Staff Country Report, "Selected Issues," and Staff Country Report, "Article IV Consultation," 2010-2013; Organisation for Economic Co-operation and Development, Economic Survey; official government publications of each country; U.S. Department of Commerce, Country Commercial Guide, 2010-2013; Office of the U.S. Trade Representative, 2013 National Trade Estimate Report on Foreign Trade Barriers; U.S. Department of State, Investment Climate Statements, 2010-2013; World Bank, World Development Indicators 2013; and various news and magazine articles on banking and finance.
+Unless otherwise noted, the Index relies on the following sources for data on banking and finance, in order of priority: Economist Intelligence Unit, Country Commerce and Financial Services, 2011-2014; International Monetary Fund, Staff Country Report, "Selected Issues," and Staff Country Report, "Article IV Consultation," 2010-2014; Organisation for Economic Co-operation and Development, Economic Survey; official government publications of each country; U.S. Department of Commerce, Country Commercial Guide, 2011-2014; Office of the U.S. Trade Representative, 2014 National Trade Estimate Report on Foreign Trade Barriers; U.S. Department of State, Investment Climate Statements, 2011-2014; World Bank, World Development Indicators 2014; and various news and magazine articles on banking and finance.